Understanding Low Water Pressure: Common Causes Explained

 Water pressure regulators should be replaced every 10-15 years as a preventive measure, even if they appear to be functioning.
 However, certain warning signs indicate immediate replacement is necessary.

 Signs Your Regulator Is Failing: Consistently low water pressure throughout your home (below 40 PSI), excessively high pressure causing aggressive spraying (above 80 PSI), wildly fluctuating pressure that varies unpredictably between fixtures, water hammer (loud banging or knocking sounds in pipes), visible leaks or moisture around the regulator device, corrosion, rust, or mineral buildup on the regulator body, or persistent dripping from multiple faucets or toilets.
+If you're also hearing strange sounds elsewhere, our noisy pipes diagnosis guide can help identify related issues.

 This is not a DIY-friendly project for most homeowners.
 Improper installation can result in flooding, inadequate pressure correction, or damage to your plumbing system.